rwieruch/blog_robinwieruch_content/webpack-advanced-setup-tutorial.md

 npm install --save-dev webpack-bundle-analyzer webpack-visualizer-plugin
 {{< /highlight >}}

 As you can see, you have introduced specific Webpack addons, which can be optionally added, in a new *build-utils/addons/* folder.
-The naming of the addon files macthes the passed flag from the npm script in your *package.json*.
+The naming of the addon files matches the passed flag from the npm script in your *package.json*.
 Your Webpack merge makes sure to add all passed addon flags as actual addons to your Webpack configuration.

 Now try the optional tools for Webpack analytics and visualization yourself.
 On your command line, type `npm run build:analyze`.
 Afterward, check your *dist/* folder for new files.
 You should find two of them which you can open the following way: